 Our mortality rate for open acute aortic dissection repairs is 5.4 percent over the past 5 years, much less than the national average of 25 percent.

 We offer multiple treatments for aortic valve disease, including both open-heart surgery and TAVR for those who are at risk for open surgery.

 We treat connective tissue disorders including Marfan's syndrome, Ehlers-Danlos syndrome and Loeys-Dietz syndrome, which can affect the aorta.

 University of Michigan Aortic Disease Program treats all kinds of arterial disease, including arteriosclerotic aortic disease (hardening of the arteries).

 Treatments for peripheral artery disease or PAD (sometimes called peripheral vascular disease) include both surgical and non-surgical options.
 All PAD patients are treated using risk factor management and exercise.
 Surgery is reserved for patients with the most serious symptoms.

 The difference between peripheral artery disease or PAD (sometimes called peripheral vascular disease) and heart disease is that the blockages are outside your heart, usually in the legs.
-While PAD itself isn’t life threatening, it can affect quality of life, and not getting proper medical management can lead to heart attack or stroke.
 The University of Michigan’s Peripheral Arterial Disease Program brings together a multidisciplinary team of physicians to create a treatment plan tailored to your needs.

 University of Michigan Thoracic Aortic Program is one of the largest in the country, with low mortality rates for even complex thoracic aortic surgeries.